Are there really any natural sleep aids that work? If yes, what are they? Keep reading to get the answer s you are looking for!

 Lavender has shown to brighten the mood and induce brainwave drowsiness.
 Stashing a lavender sleep sachet under your pillow (or putting few drops of lavender oil on your pillow) should help you relax enough to drift off happily.
 And this takes us to the next natural sleep aid – essential oils!

-Essential oils are among the natural sleep aids that actually work.
+Essential oils are among the natural sleep aids that have been found by many to work.
 There are quite a few essential oils that are given accolades as great sleep inducers.

-Surely lavender and chamomile are among them.
+Lavender and chamomile essential oils are among them.
 There’s also bergamot, marjoram, sandalwood, ylang-ylang, and vetiver (just to name a few).

 These essential oils for sleep can be used in aromatic means via a diffuser, as well as topically.